folio-org/raml-module-builder/README.md

 The implementations must go into the `org.folio.rest.impl` package because RMB's [RestVerticle](https://github.com/folio-org/raml-module-builder/blob/b95cd0e/domain-models-runtime/src/main/java/org/folio/rest/RestVerticle.java#L372) scans this package for a class that implements the required interface.
+The class can have any name.
-It then uses reflection to invoke the constructor and the method.
+RMB then uses reflection to invoke the constructor and the method.

 See [mod-user's org.folio.rest.impl package](https://github.com/folio-org/mod-users/tree/master/src/main/java/org/folio/rest/impl)
 for example implementations.